Package 'mpindex'

 .data

-Name of indicator defined in MPI specs (must exactly match the specs).
+Name of the indicator as defined in the MPI Specs (must exactly match the variable column).

-Coerce value from NA to either 0 (not deprived) or 1 (deprived).
-Default is 0.
+Coerce NA values to 0 (not deprived, default) or 1 (deprived).

 Value